top of page

 Marine surveys fall into several distinct categories, each designed for specific purposes, requirements, and vessel circumstances.
 The most common types for owners and buyers in the Spanish Mediterranean include:

-Hull thickness and osmosis surveys: For steel, aluminium and fibreglass yachts, these use ultrasonic and moisture-meter diagnostics to measure plating thickness and assess potential water ingress issues - critical for older hulls or those with visible blistering.
+• Structural hull surveys: For steel, aluminium and fibreglass yachts, these use ultrasonic and moisture-meter diagnostics to measure plating thickness and assess potential water ingress issues respectively - critical for older hulls or those with visible corrosion / blistering.

-Each type varies in duration, complexity, and reporting requirements; pre-purchase surveys in Spain can take a full day or more, while insurance surveys may be completed within 2–4 hours for standard leisure yachts.
+Each type varies in duration, complexity, and reporting requirements; pre-purchase surveys in Spain can take a full day or more for a vessel up to 40', while insurance surveys may be completed in less time as they are not as thorough as pre-purchase yacht surveys.

 Pre-Purchase Surveys: When and Why You Need Them

 A pre-purchase survey is strongly recommended for any buyer, whether for a second-hand or new vessel.
-Spanish, British, German, Scandinavian, Dutch, and wider international buyers rely on full inspections to gain negotiating power, peace of mind, and protection from costly surprises.
-Leading bodies including RINA and IIMS advise that every significant purchase should be professionally surveyed, regardless of apparent condition.
+International buyers rely on full inspections to gain negotiating power, peace of mind, and protection from costly surprises.
+Leading maritime institutions advise that every significant purchase should be professionally surveyed, regardless of apparent condition.

 Your pre-purchase survey will include: